17.00 Sexual Misconduct Review

 Any action pending within the Student Conduct process does not relieve the student from any financial obligations to the university.

 University jurisdiction and discipline shall be limited to conduct which occurs on university premises or within the university community, is associated with university sponsored or related activities, or which adversely affects the university community and/or the pursuit of its objectives, including student-to-student sexual misconduct.
+The university will investigate allegations of violations of the Student Code of Conduct when allegations suggest the student or organization may pose a substantial threat to the safety or well-being of one or more members of the university community or poses a continuing threat of disruption or interference to normal university life or functions.

 E. Status of Accused Students: